digidelicsean/abcpublic-input-application/fetch-and-promises.md

 }
 ```

+---
+### Creating a new API script

 In the context of the input application, the *useFetch* hook will mostly be used in a script created in the ***api*** folder located in the *services* folder.
+> [!NOTE]
-Due to some difficulties of maintaining the code while keeping up with revisions, that folder is currently empty, however, the guidelines for creating API request will be discussed below.
+> Due to some difficulties of maintaining the code while keeping up with revisions, that folder is currently empty, however, the guidelines for creating API request will be discussed below.

 For reference, here is what the GameID collection looks like in MongoDB
 ![image](https://github.com/seeeany/abcpublic-input-application/assets/32953723/d2440151-f019-4900-a85a-8bdd846ef219)

 As an example of creating a new script for retrieving data, I will use an existing code for retrieving a GameID collection in the MongoDB server.
 ```javascript